nettemhandu/Pet-Simulation-Game/README.md

 Abstraction: Abstract Pet class defines essential pet behaviors that all pets implement.

 Features a simple console based interaction loop to feed, play, and check pet stats.
-Well-structured and easily extensible for new pets, items, or gameplay mechanics.
+Well-structured and easily extensible for new pets, items or gameplay mechanics.